Aces in the Pot

 References

-1. (). ‘⁨⁩’.
-Vanity Fair vol. 37 (4), : page 78.
+1. (). β€˜β€™.
+Vanity Fair vol.Β 37 (4), : page 78.

-2. (). ⁨⁩ (13th edition).
-Dick & Fitzgerald⁩: New York, NY, USA.
+2. ().
+(13th edition).
+Dick & Fitzgerald: New York, NY, USA.

-3. and (, originally published 1938). ⁨⁩.
-Halcyon House⁩: Garden City, NY, USA.
+3. and (). .
+Halcyon House: Garden City, NY, USA.
+First published in 1938.

-4. (). ⁨Scarne on Dice⁩ (8th edition).
-Melvin Powers Wilshire Book Co.⁩: Hollywood, CA, USA.
+4. ().
+Scarne on Dice (8th edition).
+Melvin Powers Wilshire Book Co.: Hollywood, CA, USA.
 ISBN: 0-517-54124-6.

-5. (, originally published 1960). ⁨Board and Table Games from Many Civilizations⁩.
-Dover Publications⁩: New York, NY, USA.
+5. ().
+Board and Table Games from Many Civilizations (revised edition).
+Dover Publications: New York, NY, USA.
 ISBN: 978-0-486-23855-5.
-Two volumes republished as one.
+First published in 1960 by Oxford University Press.